Anti Inflammatory Mediterranean Diet Plan – Overview

 A study focused on the impact of the anti-inflammatory diet on people following it shows that those who took 50 ml of olive oil per day had decreased inflammatory markers.

-Another study issued older people at risk of heart disease 60 ml of olive oil per day; this lowered the risk of heart attack among these individuals by 30%.
+Another study gave older people at risk of heart disease 60 ml of olive oil per day; this lowered the risk of heart attack among these individuals by 30%.

 Keep in mind that extra virgin oil has more anti-inflammatory benefits compared to refined olive oil because refined olive oil is diluted with other oils that aren’t as good.